-In other words, it means to be good without trying to.
-It means to easily master something.
-To get the results you want without it feeling like you even made a lot of effort.
+You could say that being unconsciously competent means to be good without trying to be.
+To easily master something.
+To get the results you want without it feeling like you even made much of an effort.

 We should strive to be unconsciously competent for all the most important things in our life.
 It's what will create effortless success.

 But how do we get there?
 How do we go from wanting to improve a skill to it becoming second nature?